Julia Holding Consultancy Services, Self Employed

 I started my career in nursing, but also trained and worked as a Midwife and a Health Visitor, before taking on management roles at NHS Trusts, Regional Health Authorities, and with National NHS Organisations, for the last 7 years.

-My last role, which finished in April this year was as the National Lead for Patient Experience with NHS England and NHS Improvement, where I worked with over 230 healthcare providers to help them to improve the experience of their patients.
+My last role, which finished in April 2020 was as the National Lead for Patient Experience with NHS England and NHS Improvement, where I worked with over 230 healthcare providers to help them to improve the experience of their patients.